-Without getting too complicated, milk is basically an emulsion of butterfat, proteins, and water.
-What happens when you boil milk is that the three components of the emulsion break apart: the milk proteins coagulate and separate from the water, producing what is commonly known as curdled milk.
+Without getting too complicated, milk is a mixture (called an emulsion) of butterfat, proteins, and water.
+What happens when you boil it is that the three components of the emulsion break apart: the milk proteins coagulate and separate from the water, producing what is commonly known as curdled milk.

-This is how cheese is made: the milk solids are coagulated through cooking and the addition of an enzyme called rennet, and then the liquid is drained away.
+This is how cheese is made: the milk solids are coagulated through cooking and the addition of an enzyme called rennet, and then the excess liquid is drained away.
 (If you ever see drops of oil coming off your melted cheese, that's also because of the emulsion breaking, and it usually happens because it's a low-moisture variety of cheese.)

 But for your sauce or soup, you don't want curdled milk, you want it to be nice and smooth.
 So here are some tips to help prevent milk from curdling when you heat it:

 Boiling is a sure way to curdle milk.
 But it's not just boiling.
 Heating milk too quickly, even if it never comes to a boil, can also curdle it.
 Instead, heat the milk gently over medium-low heat.

 Stabilize with a Starch

 Starches like flour or cornstarch help stabilize the milk emulsion and prevent it from separating.
 A common technique is to thicken your sauce or soup with roux before adding the milk.